LorenzoSiena/local_whisper_cat/README.md

 # Local Whisper Cat
 [![awesome plugin](https://custom-icon-badges.demolab.com/static/v1?label=&message=awesome+plugin&color=F4F4F5&style=for-the-badge&logo=cheshire_cat_black)](https://)

 A plugin to transcript locally on your gpu/cpu, audio files to text.

 ## How it works

 This plugin communicates with a local container running an api service to transcript audio files to text.

-In the settings panel you can set the location of the container and the audio_key.
+In the settings panel you can set the location of the container and the audio_key .

-Should be agnostic but in practice I am referring to https://github.com/ahmetoner/whisper-asr-webservice
+Should be agnostic but in practice I am referring to [Whisper ASR Webservice](https://github.com/ahmetoner/whisper-asr-webservice)

 ## How to setup

 Your client should send a message with the following fields: text, user_id, audio_key, audio_type, audio_name, encodedBase64.

 The audio_key field should contain the base64 encoded audio file. like the next example: